fobo66/personal-website/_posts/2020-08-28-bookcrossing-mobile-postmortem.md

 App went live on beta track at some date, and after that I've noticed quite a few crash reports in Crashlytics.
 I've fixed them immediately.

+I haven't promoted the app anywhere and I haven't bought installs.
+Not because I'm against it, just didn't wanted to bother with marketing stuff and pay for advertisements, more wanted to focus on improving quality.

 ## Big refactoring

 ## State after refactoring